pivotal/docs-tap/app-sso/concepts/levels-of-consumption.hbs.md

     - https://my-workload.my-namespace.example.com/login
 ```

-The additional `spec.workloadRef` is provided so that redirect URIs can be
+The additional `spec.workloadRef` provides templates for the redirect URIs.
-templated.
-This provides the values for the template.

-Templating redirect URIs template decouples the _application operator_ from the
+Templating redirect URIs template decouples the application operators from the
-_platform operator_.
-Now the _application operator_ only has to provide
+platform operators.
+Now the application operator only needs to provide the
-absolute redirect paths and these are stable across environments.
-The _platform
+absolute redirect paths, which are consistent across environments.
+The platform
-operator_ on the other hand can configure domain templates, ingress domains and
+operators can configure domain templates, ingress domains and
 TLS as they see fit and rest assured that settings are updated without
 interruption.

-However, `WorkloadRegistration` still requires matching an `AuthServer` by
+However, `WorkloadRegistration` still requires matching an `AuthServer` by the
 label selector.
-That means _application operators_ and _service operators_ are
+That means application operators and service operators are
 still coupled.

 ![Diagram shows level 2 of AppSSO consumption with WorkloadRegistration.](../../images/app-sso/level-2-workloadregistration.png)

 [//]: # (^ diagram is produced from https://miro.com/app/board/uXjVMFgNkDk=/)

-In summary, `WorkloadRegistration` is less flexible but when redirect URIs can
-be templated it is portable across environments.
+In summary, `WorkloadRegistration` is less flexible, but it is portable across
+environments when redirect URIs can be templated.
 However, it still mixes the
 concerns of personas.

 ## <a id="level-3"></a> Level 3: ClassClaim (recommended)

-The final level is to obtain client credentials by claiming them from an AppSSO
+The final level is to obtain client credentials by claiming them from an
-service.
-While the previous levels interacted directly with `AuthServer`
+Application Single Sign-On service.
+Unlike the previous levels that directly interacted
-resources, this level abstract this part away with [Services Toolkit's
+with `AuthServer` resources, this level abstract this part away with [Services Toolkit's
 APIs](../../services-toolkit/about.hbs.md).
-This breaks the last remaining
+This eliminates the last remaining
-coupling of personas; the one between _application operators_ and _service
+coupling between application operators and service operators.
-operators_.

-AppSSO's `ClusterWorkloadRegistrationClass` can be paired with an `AuthServer`
+You can pair Application Single Sign-On's `ClusterWorkloadRegistrationClass` with
-to provide it as a claimable service offering.
-These two APIs are designed for
+an `AuthServer` as a claimable service.
+These two APIs allow the service
-the _service operator_ to manage the complete life-cycle of an AppSSO service
+operators to manage the entire life cycle of an Application Single Sign-On service
 offering.

 A `ClusterWorkloadRegistrationClass` exposes an `AuthServer` as a claimable
-service by creating a Services Toolkit `ClusterInstanceClass` for it and by
+service by creating a Services Toolkit `ClusterInstanceClass` and defining a
-defining a blueprint `WorkloadRegistration`.
-This blueprint allows the _service
+blueprint `WorkloadRegistration`.
+This blueprint allows service
-operator_ to record the correct label selector for the `AuthServer`.
-As a
+operators to record the correct label selector for the `AuthServer`, which
-result, it eliminates this concern for _application operators_.
+eliminates application operators' concerns.

-Credentials for a service are requested through Services Toolkit's
+Credentials for a service are requested by using Services Toolkit's general-purpose
-general-purpose `ClassClaim` API.
-A `ClassClaim` identifies a
+`ClassClaim` API.
+A `ClassClaim` identifies a `ClusterInstanceClass` and it carries
-`ClusterInstanceClass` and it carries parameters which further describe the
+parameters that further describe the request.
+For Application Single Sign-On services,
-request.
-In the case of an AppSSO service the parameters are essentially the
-trimmed `spec` of a `WorkloadRegistration`.
+the parameters are essentially the trimmed `spec` of a `WorkloadRegistration`.

-With the `tanzu services` CLI, _application operators_ can discover and consume
+With the `tanzu services` CLI, application operators can discover and consume
 services in a self-service style.
-Commonly, this is how _service operators_
+Commonly, this is how service operators
 provide all the services required for application teams to run their
 applications.
-This includes databases, queues, in-memory stores and, of course,
+This includes databases, queues, in-memory stores and single sign-on
-single sign-on by AppSSO.
+by Application Single Sign-On.

-Here's a hypothetical `ClassClaim` for an AppSSO service called `sso`:
+The following is a hypothetical `ClassClaim` for an Application Single Sign-On service
+called `sso`:

 ```yaml
 ---